Insect morphology: Other appendages

+Ctenopisma lineatum showing the two cerci and the central caudal filament.

+Showing the paired white paraprocts at the posterior tip.

 The terminal abdominal segments have excretory and sensory functions in all insects, besides the reproductive function in adults.
 The small segment 11 may be represented by an epiproct (usually a dorsal plate or filament above the anus of certain insects); other appendages include: